About Ella Young

 Pathos, (October 2021) Before the Gardnerians: The Fellowship of the Four Jewels and the Church of Aphrodite.

 The scattering of Ella Young’s ashes is described in an interview with her friend and executor, Jane Thompson.
 You can listen to her tell the story of that early occasion of California neo-pagan ritual in the interview by James Cain preserved on the Internet Archive.
+A transcript of this interview, and many others, is available in eBook and paperback in Ella Young Remembered.

 Redwood League